Nonequilibrium steady-state Kubo formula: equality of transport coefficients: Introduction

-We address the relation between ``equilibrium'' and NESS transport coefficients for 1D quantum systems.
-By first writing a NESS Kubo-like formula for the transport coefficient in a form that makes comparison transparent, we see that the NESS transport coefficient is due to unitary spreading of a local disturbance and boundary leaks.
-We then show that, provided the unitary part is diffusive, the two approaches give the same transport type and in particular the same diffusion constant.
-Theoretical results which also predict a particular convergence with system size $L$ are verified in explicit models.
+We address the relation between ``equilibrium'' and NESS transport coefficient in 1D quantum systems, specializing in particle transport at high temperature, where derivations are the simplest.
+We obtain two main results.
+First, we derive a NESS Kubo-like formula for the transport coefficient in a form that is useful in itself.
+Second, we use this formula to make a comparison with the Green-Kubo formula, showing in full generality that, provided the unitary (Hamiltonian) dynamics is diffusive, the two approaches give the same transport type and in particular the same diffusion constant.
+Theoretical results, which also predict a particular convergence with system size $L$, are verified in explicit many-body interacting models.